 Mónica de la Torre

-She co-edited, with Michael Wiegers, the collection Reversible Monuments: Contemporary Mexican Poetry (Copper Canyon Press, 2002) and is also the co-author of the book Appendices, Illustrations, & Notes (Smart Art Press, 2000) with artist Terence Gower.
+De la Torre coedited, with Alex Balgiu, the anthology Women in Concrete Poetry 1959–79 (Primary Information, 2020) and with Michael Wiegers, the collection Reversible Monuments: Contemporary Mexican Poetry (Copper Canyon Press, 2002).
+She is also the coauthor of the book Appendices, Illustrations, & Notes (Smart Art Press, 2000) with artist Terence Gower.
 She edited and translated the volume Poems by Gerardo Deniz, and has translated numerous other Spanish-language poets.

-About her work, the poet Mary Jo Bang has written: "Rather than relying on false certainties and pat recollections, de la Torre offers up a fine-tuned sense of the ridiculous, a world of tomfool capers with a hint of the macabre."
+About De la Torre’s work, the poet Mary Jo Bang has written: “Rather than relying on false certainties and pat recollections, de la Torre offers up a fine-tuned sense of the ridiculous, a world of tomfool capers with a hint of the macabre.”

 In 2022, De la Torre received the C.D.
 Wright Award for Poetry from the Foundation for Contemporary Arts.